maarten-pennings/6502/2emulation/README.md

 ## 4 Data bus

-In the notes on the previous experiment, we have " load of 0000 (this confirms that FFFC and FFFD read 00 00)".
+In the notes on the previous experiment, we have "load of 0000 (this confirms that FFFC and FFFD read 00 00)".
 Wouldn't it be nice if we could not only see the _address_ bus, but also the _data_ bus?
 We can, but we loose details on the address bus.